What a pleasure to discover BAOBAB MADAGASCAR

 Baobab Madagascar: our age-old wealth

 Baobab is a xerophytic plant species: in other words, it can withstand drought throughout the year.
-It bears leaves only during the rainy season, to avoid too much evaporation during the dry season.
-And its very swollen trunk contains water which it uses to survive during the season when rainfall is less than 500mm/year.
-This climatic condition is a favourable one for baobabs to grow.
-The arid or semi-arid part is located in the western part of the island, making it the ideal place to discover the different species of Baobabs.
+In fact, it bears leaves only during the rainy season.
+To avoid too much evaporation during the dry season.
+Moreover, its very swollen trunk contains water which it uses to survive during the season when rainfall is less than 500mm/year.
+This means that, this climatic condition is a favourable one for baobabs to grow.
+Specifically, the arid or semi-arid part is located in the western part of the island, making it the ideal place to discover the different species of Baobabs.

 The different forms of Baobab